bogdanpet/eloquent-datatable/readme.md

 </div>
 ```
 #### Static usage
-Instead of creating new instance and setting data and columns, you can create table directly with static method make().
+For quick building of datatable in your view, if you already have access to collection, you can create table directly with static method make().
 ```
 <div class="table-container">
     {!! \Bogdanpet\Datatables\Datatable::make($users, ['id, 'name', 'email'] !!}